trustcrypto/documentation-theme-jekyll/pages/mydoc/importpgp.md

 *   Hold the 6 button down for more than 5 seconds, and then release, you will see the light turn off.
 *   Re-enter your PIN, you will see the OnlyKey LED flash red while in config mode.

 {% include callout.html content="**Step 4.** Paste the copied private key into the OpenPGP Private Key (PEM Format) box.
-Ensure *Auto Load* is selected as Slot, enter the same passphrase you used with Keybase, Protonmail, or Mailvelope.
+Ensure *Auto Load* is selected as Slot, enter the same passphrase you used with Keybase, Protonmail, or GPG.
 When finished select Save to OnlyKey" type="default" %}

 {% include image.html file="loadkey1.png" %}